-Awards/Ranking Activities/Organizers/Media Awarded in Top 50 comprehensive cases of targeted poverty alleviation by enterprises Department of Social Poverty Alleviation, Poverty Alleviation Office of the State Council Jan.
+Awards/Ranking Activities/Organizers/Media Awarded in Too 50 according to a constant of the standard or constant Development of Occided Development l 000d Top 50 comprehensive cases of targeted poverty alleviation by enterprises Department of Social Poverty Alleviation, Poverty Alleviation Office of the State Council Jan.
 2021 "Leaders" of Corporate Standards 2020 Payment & Clearing Association of China Feb.
 2021 "Most Satisfied Bank by Private Enterprises" in Zhejiang Province 2020 Hangzhou Central Sub-Branch of the People's Bank of China Mar.
 2021 Industrial Pacesetter of China's Supply Chain Finance 2021 Organizing Committee of Annual Conference for China's Supply Chain Finance Apr.
-2021 "Outstanding Contribution Award" of Zhejiang Province Financing Smooth Project Local Financial Regulatory Bureau of Zhejiang Province May 2021 95th (in terms of total assets) and 99th (in terms of tier- one capital) in the "Top 1000 World Banks 2021" ranking, retaining its position in Top 100 of world banks The Banker, magazine of the UK Jul.
+2021 "Outstanding Contribution Award" of Zhejiang Province Financing Smooth Project Local Financial Regulatory Bureau of Zhejiang Province May 2021 95th (in terms of total assets) and 99th (in terms of tierone capital) in the "Top 1000 World Banks 2021" ranking, retaining its position in Top 100 of world banks The Banker, magazine of the UK Jul.
 2021 94th (in terms of brand value, i.e. US\$2.73 billion) in the "Top 500 Brand Value of World Banks 2021" ranking.
 For the first time, our brand value has entered the global Top 100, rising 29 places from 2020.
 First Prize for Advanced Unit in Supporting Zhejiang's Economic and Social Development People's Government of Zhejiang Province Aug.
 2021 FinTech Innovator Award 2021 Global Finance, magazine of the USA Aug.
 2021 Best Organizational Planning Award for Practical Demonstration Cases of Services in China China International Fair for Trade in Services Sep.
 2021 Outstanding Cases of Financial Services for MSMEs in 2021 China Banking Association & China Association of SMEs Sep.
 2021 Innovations in Digital Supply Chain Finance 2021 Organizing Committee of China International Industrial Internet Innovation and Development Conference Sep.
 2021 Favorite Employers by Chinese College Students 2021 Paragon of Digital HR 2021 www.51job.com (前程無憂) Sep.
 2021